Hyde Park (Tampa): History

 The Hyde Park neighborhood was established in the 1880s when railroad financier Henry B. Plant built the first bridge across the Hillsborough River at Lafayette Street (now Kennedy Boulevard).
 The first house in the neighborhood was built by James Watrous in 1882 at 1307 Morrison Avenue.

 Growth occurred rapidly and a street car line was put in on Swann Ave and Rome Ave.
 This is the reason for the wideness of the two streets, while most in the neighborhood are much narrower.
 The area where Old Hyde Park Village is today was originally called Cork Avenue.
 Dakota Avenue, Cork Avenue, and Inman Avenue all intersected near where the infamous British phone booth stood.
 The only extant part of Cork Avenue is called Snow Avenue.

 Bayshore Boulevard

 Bayshore marks the eastern boundary of the neighborhood.
 The street is known for its scenic, gently curving greenway and views of the water and skyline.
-It holds the record as the world's longest sidewalk.
+It previously held the record as the world's longest sidewalk.